AndersenCastanedaUniAndes/the-software-design-company/README.md

 ### Step 2: Run Ghost with MySQL in Docker

+Make sure to have a terminal open in order to execute the next steps

 #### For Ghost 5.69.0:

 1. Pull the Ghost image: `docker pull ghost:5.69.0`